 Changes are in the works!

 kidZone is receiving many updates including a new stream for play, rope bridges and trees!
-These and other changes will be taking place over the next year, but we will definitely have the space ready for playing.
+These and other changes will be taking place over the summer, but we will definitely have the space ready for playing.
 If you have specific questions or concerns, please email.

-The entrance to the new kidZone is also open and ready for play.
+The entrance to The Woods is also open and ready for play.
 Nicknamed "The Nest" by many visitors, the stick structure was designed and built by Patrick Dougherty with the help of zoo staff and volunteers.